MatthewRiley05/TAMoERec/README.md

 - You can use the code in `data_process` folder to process your own dataset, and we explained its role at beginning of each code file.

 - For Yelp dataset, we give two processed datasets from two different versions of Yelp.
 Yelp-A is processed from Yelp2020, which has 316,354 interactions.
 Yelp-B is processed from Yelp2022, which has 207,045 interactions.

+## Running the Model

+### Markov Chain

+- Run `Markov.ipynb` in a Jupyter Notebook

+### Cluster-Enhanced Collaborative Filtering (CeCF)

+- The code for Cluster-Enhanced Collaborative filtering is in the `cecf.py` python file.
+To run it, the commands given below must be pasted in the terminal with the root directory of the file.

+- To run the model without clustering:

+  `python cecf.py --data_name=Beauty --do_eval --no_cluster`

+- To run the model with SVD K-Means clustering:

+  `python cecf.py --data_name=Beauty --do_eval --cluster_method=svd_kmeans --n_clusters_list 149 500 1000 5000 --top_k=10`

+- To run the model with Spectral clustering:

+  `python cecf.py --data_name=Beauty --do_eval --cluster_method=spectral --n_clusters_list 149 500 1000 --top_k=10`

+### GRU4REC

+- The code for the Basic Neural Network GRU4REC is in the file `gru4rec.ipynb`.
+To run the file, it is recommended to use Google Colab environment with GPU support for efficient training.
+Upload the notebook along with the dataset and update the dataset path accordingly and run the notebook cells sequentially.

 ## Train Model

+### TiCoSeRec

 - Delete `_rank_org` or `_rank_var` in the file name.